k8s-school/kind-helper/README.md

 # kind-helper

-Helper to install Kubernetes cluster based on [kind] on any Linux system.
+Helper to install Kubernetes clusters, based on [kind], on any Linux system.
 Allow to easily setup:
 - multi-nodes cluster
 - set CNI plugin and enable NetworkPolicies
 - enable PodSecurityPolicy adminission control plugin.